bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 And yeah, I really think that the script path spend are not the difficult part of `Taproot`.
 It's really going to be understanding and making sure that the cryptography is sound and safe.
 Now if you have a `Taproot` channel open and there are some other nodes in the network, then in principle What do you think?
-Are those other nodes able to send a payment if they don't support `Taproot` through a channel somewhere in the middle of the route that is a Haproot channel, or should they not be?
+Are those other nodes able to send a payment if they don't support `Taproot` through a channel somewhere in the middle of the route that is a Taproot channel, or should they not be?

 **Audience:** 00:31:00